 Similarly, the graph below shows the average scores for Japanese understanding and generation tasks, Japanese MT-bench, and English understanding and generation tasks for major instruction-tuned models with 13B parameters or fewer.
 In this graph, the models are arranged by average scores on Japanese understanding and generation tasks.

-Llama 3.1 Swallow 8B Instruct achieved an average score of 0.5055 on Japanese understanding and generation tasks, a 1.50-point increase from instruction tuning.
+Llama 3.1 Swallow 8B Instruct v0.2 achieved an average score of 0.5141 on Japanese understanding and generation tasks, a 1.50-point increase from instruction tuning.
 This also marks the highest score among open LLMs under 8B parameters.
-Additionally, the average score of Llama 3.1 Swallow 8B Instruct on the Japanese MT-bench was 0.5327, up 5.61 points from the previous version, Llama 3 Swallow 8B Instruct, which scored 0.4766.
+Additionally, the average score of Llama 3.1 Swallow 8B Instruct v0.2 on the Japanese MT-bench was 0.5584, up 8.18 points from the previous version, Llama 3 Swallow 8B Instruct, which scored 0.4766.
 Furthermore, Llama 3 Swallow 8B Instruct often responded in English to prompts in Japanese, whereas Llama 3.1 Swallow 8B Instruct now responds in Japanese.
-When examining the percentage of Japanese characters in Japanese MT-bench responses, Llama 3 Swallow 8B Instruct was at 54.6%, while Llama 3.1 Swallow 8B Instruct increased to 68.2% (given that Japanese MT-bench responses include programming code, a Japanese character ratio around 70% is considered normal).
+When examining the percentage of Japanese characters in Japanese MT-bench responses, Llama 3 Swallow 8B Instruct was at 54.6%, while Llama 3.1 Swallow 8B Instruct v0.2 increased to 69.2% (given that Japanese MT-bench responses include programming code, a Japanese character ratio around 70% is considered normal).
 With these improvements, we highly recommend using Llama 3.1 Swallow Instruct as it has evolved significantly as an instruction-tuned model.

 Looking beyond Swallow, both Qwen2.5 7B and Gemma 2 9B stand out, similar to their performance as base models.
 Notably, Gemma 2 9B’s average score on the Japanese MT-bench (0.6753) surpasses the average score of GPT-3.5 (gpt-3.5-turbo-0125) at 0.6661, showcasing remarkable performance for this class of LLMs.
 Additionally, Llama-3-ELYZA-JP-8B and Llama 3 Youko 8B Instruct are also based on the Llama 3 series.
 They performed slightly higher on Japanese MT-bench scores but slightly lower on Japanese understanding and generation tasks compared to Llama 3.1 Swallow 8B Instruct.
 The performance differences between these models are minor, so it is best to try them out and choose the one that suits your needs (though Llama 3.1 Swallow offers broader usage because of the Llama 3.1 license).